-There are many DNA testing companies out there.
-This can be confusing when you’re trying to pick the best product that fits your needs.
+With so many DNA companies out there, it can be confusing when you’re trying to choose one that fits all of your needs.
 So, how do CRI Genetics vs 23andMe compare against each other, and what other alternatives should you consider when it comes to your health?
-Read on to find out!
+Read on to learn more about their products, prices, and reports!

 - Neither CRI Genetics nor 23andMe accepts raw DNA data from other companies.